Nathan-R-Og/mariomissing/README.md

 ## Notes

-The game uses a ton of graphics optimizations, so that will be one of my goals to figure out.

 Music is somewhat figured out!
 Still more hoops to jump through, but it's getting there!

-General game text uses lossless compression, using replacement.
+General game uses lossless compression, using replacement.
 Don't know the specific algorithm and its probably tailored anyways.
+Basic, un-stress tested decompression exists in `tools/uncompress.py`.
+Some of the that decompresses it on runtime is also disassembled.